robertladwig/thermod/README.md

 All equations and derivations are from Steven C. Chapra (2008) 'Surface Water-Quality Modeling' Waveland Press, Inc.

 You can run a toy model using the example.R script in `/inst/scripts`.

-The package includes example setups for Lough Feeagh (IR) and Lake Mendota (USA).
+The package also includes example setups for Lough Feeagh (IR) and Lake Mendota (USA).

 If you already have a [LakeEnsemblR configuration](https://github.com/aemon-j/LakeEnsemblR) of your lake, you can easily run the model with these files natively in R:
 ```